jollyjinx/ZFS-TimeMachine/README.md

 -------------------

 The checkbackup.perl script  checks if your backupscript is working correctly.
 As I do sleep my machine it will check if the snapshots are beeing done within the last 2*snapshotinterval+snapshottime seconds since the last wake or reboot.
 Exit code is correct depending if the snapshot is there or not.
+If the checkbackupscript can't find out the last sleep and boot time it will bug you about backups beeing too old when the machine has beeing powerd off for some time.

 It has three options :